From the Holašovice Historical Village Reservation World Heritage inscription:

 Since Holasovice Historic Village Reservation was named a UNESCO World Heritage Site in 1998, UNESCO has partnered with local authorities to ensure that this site is preserved and protected.
 The 21 farmsteads, central village green, forge and blacksmith’s houses, are among those protected by this world heritage status.
 Majority of the buildings that remain in the village privately owned, however.
 Nonetheless, the municipal ownership of most of the houses and structures ensure that the design and layout of these structures will remain intact.

-The protection and preservation of this world heritage site has been heightened especially with the threat of urban development around it.
+The protection and preservation of this world heritage site have been heightened especially with the threat of urban development around it.

 View the complete list of UNESCO World Heritage Sites in Czech Republic.